 Stars and Strikes is open with social distancing modification.

 Shenanigans Comedy Theatre is open with social distancing modifications.

 All Huntsville City recreation centers are open along with playgrounds, splash pads and pools.

-Several concerts and events scheduled to take place at the Von Braun Center have been cancelled or postponed.
+Several Von Braun Center concerts and events that were previously postponed are now being rescheduled.
 Visit the Von Braun Center's website for more details.

 The Thursday night Biergarten at the U.S. Space & Rocket Center has been postponed until further notice.

 Tangled String Studios will not host concerts or events through 2021.

 You don’t have to be in Huntsville to grab your own Keep Your Space face mask.
 Get yours online!
 Additional Huntsville + Madison designs available.
 Don't forget to post a photo with the hashtag #MaskUpHuntsville!

 Restaurants, breweries, and similar establishments are now operating at regular capacity, with considerations made for distancing and sanitization guidelines.
 Be sure to check with individual restaurants to confirm operating hours and available service.
 Remember: you can still support your favorite Huntsville eateries by ordering takeout or delivery!
 Order delivery through your favorite mobile apps or local services like GrubSouth or Rocket City Delivered.